-The Work Capability

-Assessment is also important

-for Universal Credit, the

-new benefit that's currently

-being phased in to replace

-several existing means-

-tested benefits, including the income-related part of ESA.
+The Work Capability Assessment is also important for Universal Credit, the benefit that's currently replacing several existing means-tested benefits, including the income-related part of ESA.

-The Work Capability

-Assessment works out

-whether you're entitled to the

-'limited capability for workrelated activity' amount of

-Universal Credit and what if

-any work-related requirements

-you must meet to keep

-receiving the benefit in full.
+The Work Capability Assessment works out whether you're entitled to the 'limited capability for work-related activity' element of Universal Credit and what if any work-related requirements you must meet to keep receiving the benefit in full.